consumption in doctors and nurses

 “Reinforcements are scarce and insufficient.
 This has a clear impact on the delay in assessing mental health services”, pointed out the president of the national sector of Health of CSIF, Fernando Hontangas, which usually presents these claims at the negotiating table with the Ministry of Health.

-The union representative has warned about the waiting list to access psychiatry and psychology services in the SNS, with special emphasis on communities such as Cantabria or Aragón where the period can last up to a year.
+The union representative has warned regarding the waiting list to access psychiatry and psychology services in the SNS, with special emphasis on communities such as Cantabria or Aragón where the period can last up to a year.
 For this reason, he has insisted on the importance of reinforcing the mental health aspect in Primary Care.
 “It is key to increase funding, material and human resources. has exposed.

 At the same time, CSIF has also presented various claims such as specific legislation on mental health as a psychosocial risk at work, recognition of ‘burnout’ (professional burnout syndrome) in the table of occupational diseases, the development of a national suicide prevention plan or the preparation of risk assessments by work psychologists in the entities.